miguelmartens/flint3-kpn-ftth-guide/ACCESS_POINT_SETUP.md

    - Click **Apply** to save all wireless settings
    - The access point will restart the wireless services

-**Note Guest Network** In the GUI its not possible to set Guest SSID's, do this in LuCI
+**Note Access Point Guest Network** In the GUI its not possible to set Guest SSID's, do this in LuCI if needed

 ---